AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

    6. Test case: `add n/小丽 e/john@gmail.com a/Bishan Street 20 p/98765432 r/senior consulting intern` <br>
       Expected: No person is added.
 Error details shown in the status message.

+### Editing a person

+1. Editing a person
+   1. Prerequisites: List is not empty

+   2. Test case: `edit 1 n/John Doe e/doejohn@gmail.com` <br> Expected: The first person in the list, which is the topmost person, now has the name "John Doe" and email "doejohn@gmail.com".

 ### Listing persons

 1. Listing all the persons in HireHive

    1. Prerequisites: List is not empty